aacmufpe/starter-hugo-research-group/content/authors/claudia-oliveira/index.md

 # Display name
 title: Dra.
 Cláudia Alves de Oliveira

-# Username (this should match the folder name)
-authors:
-- claudia-oliveira

 # Is this the primary user of the site?
 superuser: true